Grianan of Aileach

-The Grianan of Aileach (/ˌgriːnən əv ˈæljə(x)/ GREE-nən-_-əv-_-AL-yə(kh); Grianán Ailigh [ˌɟɾʲiənˠaːnˠ ˈalʲiː]), sometimes anglicised as Greenan Ely or Greenan Fort, is a hillfort atop the 244 m high Greenan Mountain at Inishowen in County Donegal, Ireland.
-The main structure is a stone ringfort, thought to have been built by the Northern Uí Néill, in the sixth or seventh century CE; although there is evidence that the site had been in use before the fort was built.
+The Grianán of Aileach (/ˌgriːnən əv ˈæljə(x)/ GREE-nən-_-əv-_-AL-yə(kh); Grianán Ailigh [ˌɟɾʲiənˠaːnˠ ˈalʲiː]), sometimes anglicised as Greenan Ely or, locally, as Greenan Fort, is a hillfort atop the 244 m high Greenan Mountain at Burt on the Inishowen Peninsula in County Donegal, Ireland.
+The main structure is a 19th-century reconstruction of a stone ringfort, thought to have been built by the Northern Uí Néill, in the sixth or seventh century CE; although there is evidence that the site had been in use before the fort was built.
 It has been identified as the seat of the Kingdom of Ailech and one of the royal sites of Gaelic Ireland.
 The wall is about 4.5 m thick and 5 m high.
 Inside it has three terraces, which are linked by steps, and two long passages within it.
 Originally, there would have been buildings inside the ringfort.
 Just outside it are the remains of a well and a tumulus.

 By the 12th century, the Kingdom of Ailech had become embattled and lost a fair amount of territory to the invading Normans.
 According to Irish literature, the ringfort was mostly destroyed by Muirchertach Ua Briain, King of Munster, in 1101.

+According to Tony Nugent, the Grianan was also used as a Mass rock during the anti-Catholic religious persecution that began under Henry VIII and ended only with Catholic Emancipation in 1829.

 Substantial restoration work was carried out in 1870.
 Today, the site is protected as a national monument and is a tourist attraction.

 Description and interpretation

 The Grianán is located on the western edge of a small group of hills that lie between the upper reaches of Lough Swilly and Lough Foyle.
 Although the hill is comparatively not that high, the summit dominates the neighbouring counties of Londonderry, Donegal and Tyrone.
 Located at the edge of the Inishowen peninsula, it is 11.25 km northwest of the ecclesiastical site of Derry.
 The histories of the sites are closely linked.
 There is much legend and historical material related to the Grianán of Aileach.
 The Irish annals record its destruction in 1101.
-The main monument on the hill is a stone cashel, restored in the nineteenth century, but probably built in the eighth century CE.
+The main monument on the hill is a stone cashel, restored in the 19th century, but probably built in the eighth century CE.
 The summit's use as an area of settlement may go back much further.
 A tumulus at the Grianán may date back to the Neolithic age.
-A covered well was found near the cashel in the early nineteenth century.
+A covered well was found near the cashel in the early 19th century.